Children born very prematurely are at risk for cognitive and behavioral problems linked to excess screen time.

 Since 1991, the hospital and health system have logged more than 6.1 million clinic visits, 2041 solid organ transplants, and 129,574 births.

-By day, they are on the front lines of patient care, but outside the hospital they are Midnight Rounds—Stanford Children’s Health’s unofficial cover band.
+By day, they are on the front lines of patient care, but outside the hospital they are Midnight Rounds—Stanford Medicine Children’s Health’s unofficial cover band.

 The Santa Clara County Sheriff’s Office alongside fellow public servants pay tribute to medical staff during the COVID-19 pandemic.